-Extracting bees wax from old combs, and the cappings, is a fag; I can't tell you how many times it's boiled over making an awful mess on the stove.
+Extracting bees-wax from old combs and cappings is a fag; I cannot tell you how many times it has boiled over making an awful mess on the kitchen stove.

-Finally my honey, wax and I were completely banished from Helen's kitchen, and this beekeeper had to make a plan.
+Finally my honey, wax and I were completely banished from Helen's kitchen; this beekeeper had to make a plan.

-This was in fact Bernard Preston's first venture into using the sun's energy in his home, long before we considered heating water and generating electricity.
+This was in fact Bernard Preston's first venture into using energy from the sun in his home, long before we considered heating water and generating electricity.

-Most of the extractors I've seen have a pipe leading out of the hot box, but the problem is that, on meeting the cold air, it tends to cool and solidify.
-So I made a double chambered container with the molten wax remaining inside.
+Most of the extractors I have seen have a pipe leading out of the hot box but the problem is that, on meeting the cold air, it tends to cool and solidify.
+So I made a double-chambered container with the molten wax remaining inside.

-Use light materials; mine's too heavy.
-I'll give you the dimensions of this one, but I'd make it only 25cm wide if I constructed another; but long enough to hold a brood frame.
+Use light materials; mine is too heavy.
+I will give you the dimensions of this one, but I would make it only 25cm wide if I constructed another; but long enough to hold a brood frame.

-That's unless you have a large number of hives; then I'd stay with these dimensions.
+That is unless you have a large number of hives; then I would stay with these dimensions.

-Normally I'd use a small plastic container in the recess to capture the wax.
+Normally I would use a small plastic container in the recess to capture the wax.
 Notice how clean it is with no filtering.

-In the winter when the temperature is lower it's a golden yellow colour, but the wax I've just extracted in midsummer is much darker.
+In the winter when the temperature is lower it is a golden-yellow colour, but the wax I have just extracted in midsummer is much darker.

-Bees wax solar extractor means no more overflows on the stove.
-It tends to boil and froth the moment you look the other way, making a terrible mess.
+A bees wax solar extractor means no more overflows on the stove.
+It tends to boil and froth the moment you look the other way making a terrible mess.

-This way you waste no electricity and there's zero mess; it's so user friendly.
+This way you waste no electricity and it's not messy; it is so user-friendly.
 The good wife did me a great favour by banishing me and everything to do with honey and beeswax from her kitchen.

 Start by building a box from old timbers that you may have lying around.
 Use wood no thicker than 15mm; it tends to be very heavy and hard on the back.

-Today I would make it 25cm deep at both ends, since it stands on a base making it easy to turn to follow the sun.
+Today I would make it 25cm deep at both ends, since it stands on a base making it easy to turn and follow the sun.

-That bees wax solar extractor base needs to be quite sturdy; a solid round bar about 5cm long slots into the pipe.
-Don't use square tubing as I did, though it works well enough.
-A short piece of angle iron strengthens the bottom.
+The base for my bees wax solar extractor needs to be quite sturdy; a solid round bar about 5cm long slots into the pipe.
+Do not use square tubing as I did, though it works well enough.
+A short piece of angle-iron strengthens the bottom.

 I used fairly heavy 5mm plate; two pieces of scrap from the steel merchant, one screwed to the extractor base.

-The angle isn't critical, though this is a fraction too steep; the sluggum and frames tend to slide down.
+The angle is not critical, though this is a fraction too steep; the sluggum and frames tend to slide down.

 This is Mark II; the first version which eventually rotted after twenty years I routed out the rebate for the glass on both sides.
 That was unnecessarily difficult.

-On Mark II I simply cut a small strip of wood 10cm x 20cm which I glued and nailed to the inside of the frame; the glass nestles on those strips on a bed of silicone.
+For the second lid I simply cut a small strip of wood 10 x 20cm which I glued and nailed to the inside of the frame; the glass nestles on it in a bed of silicone.

-Drill a small hole through the wooden frame so that it enters the space between the glass.
-The temperature of the air in that enclosed space gets very high; the increased pressure actually shattered the 5mm glass on Mark I.
+Drill a small hole through the wooden frame so that it enters the space between the panes.
+The temperature of the air in that enclosed area gets very high; the increased pressure actually shattered the 5mm glass on Mark I.

 Cover the hole with a piece of insulation tape to stop water getting in, but allowing excess pressure out.